unfoldingWord/proskomma-react-hooks/src/documentation/useRenderPreview.md

     progress, // dummy 0...50...100
     errors, // caught and floated up
   } = useRenderPreview({
-    ...prokommaHook,
+    ...proskommaHook,
-    docSet, // docset provides language and docSetId to potentially query, and build structure title,
+    docSet: catalogHook.catalog.docSets[0], // docset provides language and docSetId to potentially query, and build structure
-    direction,
+    title: i18n.titlePage, // isn't this already in the i18n?
+Do we need to pass it again?
-    structure, // generate structure from docSet
+    dir: 'ltr',
-    i18n,
+    structure, // eventually generate structure from catalog i18n,
     ready: startRender, // bool to allow render to run, don't run until true and all content is present
     // pagedJS, // is this a link or a local file?